srinijadharani/srinijadharani/README.md

 ### Hi there 👋

 Most of my repositories will be about <i>ML, DS and Web Development</i>.
+- 🔭 I’m currently working on Image Processing using OpenCV.
+- 👯 I’m looking to collaborate on Computer Vision projects and Front-End Web Development.
+- 📫 How to reach me: srinijadharani001@gmail.com
+- ⚡ Fun fact: I'm a devoted Potterhead!

 Feel free to explore!
+Adios :)

 <!--
 **srinijadharani/srinijadharani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.